Melanie Fiona

-Melanie Fiona Hallim (born July 4, 1983) is a Canadian singer and songwriter.
-She was born and raised in Toronto, Ontario.
-She began her career in 2002 as part of a Canadian girl group trio, who was nominated for a Juno Award for R&B/Soul Recording of the Year for the group's self-titled album.
-She went on to be part of The Renaissance (with rapper Drake), and under the name Syren Hall, recorded some reggae songs.
+Melanie Fiona Hallim (born July 4, 1983) is a Canadian R&B singer.
+Born and raised in Toronto, she began her career in 2002 as part of a Canadian R&B trio X-Quisite, who was nominated for a Juno Award for R&B/Soul Recording of the Year for their self-titled album (2004).
+She went on to form the duo the Renaissance with hometown native Drake, although they released no albums.

-Fiona's debut solo album The Bridge was released in 2009, having collaborated with Future Cut, Vada Nobles, Stereotypes, J. Phoenix and Peter Wade Keusch.
-Her debut single, "Give It to Me Right", was sent to radio stations on February 28, 2009, and peaked at number 20 on the Canadian Hot 100 chart and number 41 on the UK Singles Chart.
-The second single, "It Kills Me", became her breakout song on the Billboard Hot 100 where it entered the Top 50, along with topping the Hot R&B/Hip-Hop Songs chart.
-The song earned Fiona a Grammy Award nomination for Best Female R&B Vocal Performance.
-The song "Monday Morning" is her biggest hit in Europe to date.
-The Bridge also earned her a NAACP Image Award nomination for Outstanding New Artist.
-In 2012, Fiona won two Grammy Awards for Best Traditional R&B Performance and Best R&B Song for the song "Fool for You" with CeeLo Green.
+Hallim's debut studio album, The Bridge (2009), was preceded by her debut single, "Give It to Me Right", which peaked at number 20 on the Canadian Hot 100 chart and number 41 on the UK Singles Chart.
+Her follow-up single, "It Kills Me," became her breakout song on the US Billboard Hot 100 where it entered the top 50, peaked on the Hot R&B/Hip-Hop Songs chart, and earned her a Grammy Award nomination for Best Female R&B Vocal Performance.
+Her next single "Monday Morning" became her biggest hit in Europe to date.
+The Bridge also earned her an NAACP Image Award nomination for Outstanding New Artist.

+Hallim's second studio album, The MF Life (2011), peaked at number 7 on the US Billboard 200.
+The same year, Hallim won two Grammy Awards for Best Traditional R&B Performance and Best R&B Song for her song "Fool for You" with CeeLo Green.